The Leaders of Tech4Good: Meet Let Kids Move Team

 The idea of the project appeared a few years ago when Max Savonin, the CEO of KeenEthics, came across an article about the harm brought by the sedentary lifestyle.
 He told us about his findings.
 As we grew interested in this problem, we realized why our backs would hurt or why we would grow tired so fast.
 The more we studied this question, the better we understood that sedentary lifestyle and its harmful impact stemmed from school.
 This is how we got the desire to change something, which later turned into the “Let Kids Move” initiative.

-There are plenty of similar projects, which emphasize on the necessity to switch from sitting to standing when studying or working.
+There are plenty of similar projects, which emphasize the necessity to switch from sitting to standing when studying or working.
 There are a lot of experimental classrooms and schools around the world that make use of standing desks partially or entirely.
-Also, there are a lot of methodologies that explain how work at a standing desk can be organized.
+Also, there are a lot of methodologies that explain how to work at a standing desk can be organized.
 The most common methodology in CIS countries is V.F.
 Bazarny method of dynamic postures.

 The main idea behind our initiative lies in dynamic postures.
 It lets a child stand up after sitting for some time or sit down after standing for some time – to be healthy, energetic, and comfortable.
 We have been studying and continue studying the global experience in the field of dynamic education.
 You can learn more about our developments and findings in the book “Talita Kum” (for now available only in Ukrainian) or in the “9 Questions About the Project” section.